lyontechhub/lyontechhub.github.io/README.md

 Join Us
 -------
-Send us a mail to lyonytechhub@googlegroups.com or even request to join the group, it is totally free.
+It is totally free.
+Send us a mail at contact@lyontechhub.org, or [request access to our Slack](https://slack.lyontechhub.org).

 If you have a tech/IT community in Lyon area, request to join Lyon Tech Hub to promote your exciting activity to the community, it is simple as :